dojo/framework/src/shim/README.md

 The one exception to this though is the `Symbol` functionality, in that the well-known symbols need to be located off of the global `Symbol` object in order to ensure that the correct symbol is referenced.

+**WARNING** This is *beta* software.
+While we do not anticipate significant changes to the API at this stage, we may feel the need to do so.
+This is not yet production ready, so you should use at your own risk.

 ## Features

 TODO: Add sections on features of this package